Skip to main content

 print(result)

-Agent with custom tools and workflow transitions
+Routing tasks with custom tools

 from abstra.ai import run_agent, FilesTools